Sui generis

 TECHNICAL INFORMATION

-Printed publication (dictionary), digital microscope, white gloves, table and stool, custom Machine Learning model
+Printed publication (dictionary), digital microscope, white gloves, table and stool, custom machine learning model

-EXHIBITIONS
+SELECTED EXHIBITIONS

 Prémio A Arte Chegou ao Colombo, Museu Nacional de Arte Contemporânea, Lisboa, PT [2025]

-Insurgências: Mostra Nacional de Jovens Criadores, Museu de Lamas, Santa Maria da Feira, PT [2024]
+Mostra Nacional de Jovens Criadores, Museu de Lamas, Santa Maria da Feira, PT [2024]

 Corrente de Ar Volume IV, Beato Innovation District, Lisboa, PT [2024]